-The host key storage is sensitive to the hostname, i.e., connecting to "comp1" and accepting the host key won't enable to connect to "comp1.company.com" even though both names might refer to the same computer.
-Thus, it is important to specify the hostnames during the login procedure exactly in the way they are specified later on in the acceleration dialog or in the machinefile, respectively.
+The host key storage is sensitive to the hostname, i.e., connecting to "comp1" and accepting the host key will not enable to connect to "comp1.company.com" even though both names might refer to the same computer.
+Thus, it is important to specify the host-names during the login procedure exactly in the way they are specified later on in the acceleration dialog or in the machinefile, respectively.